dchrobakjr/Fantasy-Football-Player-Analysis/README.md

 ## The objective
-Is to create a machine learning model using python that correclty predicts the overall "ftps" of each player when given the variables.
+To create a machine learning model using python that correclty predicts the overall "ftps" of each player when given the variables.
 In Tabeau I have provided visual demonstration of interestings ideas and facts as well as impacts of individual variables on the final target.

 ## Methodology and Process
  -